Stages board

 1. Click a workflow to open it.

-2. Find the step that you want to be the first stage in the workflow and click the step to open it.
+2. Find the step you want to be the first stage in the workflow and click the step to open it.

 3. Click Add a stage.